Is Rice Good for Acid Reflux?

 Protocol Ratings

-Acid Reflux GREEN
+Rice and Acid Reflux

 White and brown rice are bland, low-acid, and help absorb excess stomach acid.
 Rice is one of the safest staple grains for reflux sufferers.